 Given that governments have assumed part of the private debt generated by private businesses, they have been the focus of attention of European policy as a means to regulate the financial market.
 In order to evaluate the impact of public debt on the performance of the economy, we analyze the performance of the government sector through financial intensity measured in terms of liabilities.
-Table 2 and Figure 5 illustrate the government's share of financial liabilities over period 1995-2013.
+Table 2 and Fig. 5 illustrate the government's share of financial liabilities over the period 1995-2013.
 During the period analyzed, financial intensity once again presents very different trends in different countries.
-In order to analyze the trend, we shall distinguish between two periods: before and after the financial crisis of 2007-08.
+In order to analyze the trend we shall distinguish between two periods: before and after the financial crisis of 2007-08.

 Before the crisis, for nine of the EU14 countries, financial intensity of the government sector was either stable or decreased steadily.
-This is the result of the efforts to fulfill the requirement of fiscal balance either self-imposed (countries not adopting the Euro) or agreed within the stability and growth pact of the Eurozone.
-Austria, Belgium, Germany, France and Portugal were the only exceptions, showing overall a mild rise of liabilities financial intensity, although with some fluctuations in the years just preceding the crisis.
+This is the result of the efforts to fulfill the requirement of fiscal balance either self-imposed (countries not adopting the Euro) or agreed upon within the stability and growth pact of the Eurozone.
+Austria,